Immersive Event Design Strategies for Nonprofit Gala Planning: A Case Study

 That level of success is the proof of concept for everything we believe about donor engagement and event design.
 When you educate and inspire first, donors don't just give.
 They give more, they give gladly, and they leave feeling like participants in a mission rather than attendees at a fundraiser.

-What Your Nonprofit Can Learn From This Approach
+The Takeaway: What Your Nonprofit Can Learn From This Approach

 You don't need an 18-foot wall or a custom donor app to apply these principles to your next fundraising event for nonprofits.
 The philosophy scales to any budget and any organization.
 Here are the core ideas that drove our success with Best Friends Animal Society: